API Reference

 Dynamic Port Assignment

-Set port=0 (or use "port": 0 in security.json) to automatically find and use an available port.
+Set port=0 (or use "port": 0 in config.json) to automatically find and use an available port.
 The server will search ports 40000-49999 for the first free port.
 This higher range avoids conflicts with common services.

 Examples

-# Use configured port from security.json
+# Use configured port from config.json

 Kaimon.start!()